The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 Yarrow is a plant, sometimes called milfoil.

-The name started out as gearwe in Old English.
+The name started out as the Old English gearwe.
 It might have something to do with the color yellow, which would have been geolwe.

 Or not.
 Competing theories make this name Greek.

-But yarrow – also known as achillea millefolium – is usually yellow, or sometimes white, or white and yellow.
+But yarrow – also known by the Latin name achillea millefolium – is usually yellow, or sometimes white, or white and yellow.
+It’s a member of the daisy family, asteraceae.

 While it’s quite pretty, it’s often considered a weed.